ryanmcgrath/react-flux-redux-lesson/README.md

+# NOTICE
+This tutorial uses outdated versions of webpack and webpack-dev-server.
+The logic and approach below should still work, but be sure to upgrade your dependencies!

 # Class 2: Data Storage with React
 Welcome back!
 In our last session we took an in-depth look at setting up your React development environment, making use of npm, Webpack, and Babel.
 In this session, we'll be building on top of that setup to build React applications that manage data storage.
 We'll be touching on the following points: